-5.8 Household Crowding
+7.3.8.
+Household Crowding

-The size of households is an important driver to consider as residents will buy or rent dwellings based on the number of bedrooms provided.
-If appropriate housing is not supplied by the market, crowding occurs.
-The Canadian National Occupancy Standard (CNOS), used by the New Zealand Government as a core housing indicator, was developed by the Canada Mortgage and Housing Corporation to determine the number of bedrooms a dwelling should have to provide freedom from crowding.
+The size of households is an important factor to monitor.
+If appropriate housing is not supplied by the market, crowding or underutilisation occurs.
+Analysis uses the Canadian National Occupancy Standard (CNOS), which is also used by the New Zealand Government as a core housing indicator.
+It determines the number of bedrooms a dwelling should have to provide freedom from crowding.
 The CNOS is based on the number, age, sex and interrelationships of household members.
 The CNOS states that: